xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-libmodsec-with-nginx.rst

 How to Install libmodsecurity + Nginx on Ubuntu 14.04
 =====================================================

-`ModSecurity <https://www.modsecurity.org/>`_, originally written as a WAF for Apache servers, is the de-facto standard for open-source WAF solutions.
+`ModSecurity <https://www.modsecurity.org/>`_, originally written as a web application firewall (WAF) for Apache servers, is the de-facto standard for open-source WAF solutions.
 Recent work on the project has shifted focus toward providing a generic shared library that any web server can use to protect HTTP(S) requests.
 These instructions will touch on building and configuring libmodsecurity for a DreamCompute instance running Ubuntu 14.04.

 Building libmodsecurity
 ~~~~~~~~~~~~~~~~~~~~~~~

-First, we need to install the necessary packages and libraries used to build
+First, install the necessary packages and libraries used to build source
-source projects, as well as libraries used specifically by libmodsecurity:
+projects, as well as libraries used specifically by libmodsecurity:

 .. code::